Tinkerforge/brickv/README.rst

 The Python script ``src/build_pkg.py`` can build a Debian package for Linux, a ``setup.exe`` for Windows or a Disk Image for macOS.

+To build the Debian package, you need to install setuptools.

-To build the Windows installer or macOS Disk Image, you need a virtual environment (either virtualenv or pyvenv) with the following packages:
+To build the Windows installer or macOS Disk Image, you need a virtual environment (either virtualenv or pyvenv) with pyinstaller.

-* pyinstaller
-* setuptools

 Under Windows ensure, that python3 is in the PATH, e.g. by creating a python3.bat file with the content::